-4 Hamiltonicity
+4. Hamiltonicity

 In this section, we establish some results about Hamiltonian paths and cycles, first in the single elements and finally in the full constructed broken Chimera graph C(B).
 After introducing the overall concept, we evaluate Chimera tentacles first as we build on previous results on Hamiltonian paths in rectangular Chimera graphs there.
-After analysing the vertex elements, we can finally combine the full Hamiltonian cycle.
+After analyzing the vertex elements, we can finally combine the full Hamiltonian cycle.

-4.1 Concept of Return and Cross Paths
+4.1.
+Concept of return and cross paths

 While a Hamiltonian cycle visits every single vertex, just a subset of edges is covered.
-In our construction, we extend single edges to paths meaning we add further vertices.
+In our construction, we extend single edges to paths, meaning we add further vertices.
 Even if the edge is not used in a Hamiltonian cycle of B, those vertices need to be covered by a Hamiltonian cycle of C(B).

-To handle this issue in their construction for grid graphs, the authors of [13] introduced the concept of cross and return paths.
-The principle is illustrated in Figure 11.
-While paths corresponding to edges used in the Hamiltonian cycle are simply passed over, thus form a so-called cross path, the cycle is extended by loops to cover the vertices in the remaining paths.
+To handle this issue in their construction for grid graphs, the authors of [23] introduced the concept of cross and return paths.
+The principle is illustrated in Fig. 11.
+While paths corresponding to edges used in the Hamiltonian cycle are simply passed over, thus form a cross path, the cycle is extended by loops to cover the vertices in the remaining paths.
 These loops are called return paths.